Lanceflare Photoblog

 As scheduled, I departed Singapore a day early, on a six and a half hours flight to Tokyo, Haneda Airport, where I would spend one night at the integrated hotel.
 With a hefty selection of Japanese restaurants on the upper levels of that airport, there would be no shortage of choice!

-The flight was uneventful, and passed rather quickly (times, being relative, always passes faster on a business class, than premium economy, than economy: have you noticed?).
+The flight was uneventful and passed rather quickly (times, being relative, always pass faster in business class than in premium economy, than in economy: have you noticed?).
 The weather at our cruising altitude was blue skies all the way, above a patched blanket of mushroomy clouds.
-Even as the sun was setting in the West, the demarcation line between the darkening clouds and sky, was being marked by an intense orange, yellow-ish band of light, last witness of what had been already a very good day.
+Even as the sun was setting in the West, the demarcation line between the darkening clouds and sky was being marked by an intense orange, yellowish band of light, the last witness of what had already been a very good day.

 And after a few more hours, it was pitch dark, except below for the constellation of lights coming out of Tokyo, and finally landed at Haneda airport.
-I had pre generated all my immigration and custom QC Codes, so was out of the airport in no time and walked the short distance to the departure hall and restaurants where the hotel was located.
-The room was small, but clean, comfortable and packed with amenities.
-Unpack for the night, go select into a delicious ramen, and recheck all my things were in order for tomorrow!
+I had pre-generated all my immigration and customs QC Codes, so I was out of the airport in no time and walked the short distance to the departure hall and restaurants where the hotel was located.
+The room was small, but clean, comfortable, and packed with amenities.
+Unpack for the night, go select a delicious ramen, and recheck that all my things are in order for tomorrow!

 DAY 2 - January 31st

-Having not slept much, being too excited for the days of adventures ahead, I jumped out of bed at 5am, packed, checked out and boarding the shuttle bus to the domestic terminal, which would bring us to the town of Kushiro, on the island of Hokkaido.
-I checked in again all my luggages, and caught up with the rest of our group, some faces familiar, like Julian and SP with whom I had shared our Namibia trip (and a memorable balloon ride over the desert), and of course our guide, Daryl.
+Having not slept much, being too excited for the days of adventures ahead, I jumped out of bed at 5 am, packed, checked out, and boarded the shuttle bus to the domestic terminal, which would bring us to the town of Kushiro, on the island of Hokkaido.
+I checked in again all my luggage, and caught up with the rest of our group, some faces familiar, like Julian and SP with whom I had shared our Namibia trip (and a memorable balloon ride over the desert), and of course our guide, Daryl.

-The domestic flight was a short one hour hoop.
+The domestic flight was a short one-hour hop.
 Below us, as we crossed the short channel between the two islands, the land dramatically changed and was now a blanket of snow, where roads and patches of buildings here and there still showed.
 I looked won, mercerised (not that I had never seen snow before, but anticipating our days exploring the frozen wilderness), and before we knew it, we landed at Kushiro airport.
-It definitely was fresher n the airport arrival hall, and we all went to the bathrooms and changed into much warmer clothes, and snow boots.
+It definitely was fresher in the airport arrival hall, and we all went to the bathrooms and changed into much warmer clothes, and snow boots.

 This was happening!